Malaus-io/ioBroker.dali/README.md

 On the current version you can import your Dali network into the ioBroker.
 See and control the level of your lamps.

+Available devices: - Dali LED Modules
+                   - Dali Switch
+                   - Dali MC/MC+
+                   - Dali Sequencer
+                   - Dali 3ch LED Dimmer
+                   - Dali Jalousie

-Coming soon will get more information in ioBroker from your Dali devices.
+Coming soon will get more Dali devices.

 ## Changelog